Machinery Hall Concert History

 Fleming and John / Machinery Hall / Tripping Daisy / The Handsome Family / The Urge / Circle of Dust / Mother May I / Love Nut / Dirt Merchants / St. Johnny / Poole

-Masquerade Music Park Atlanta, Georgia, United States
+The Music Park, The Masquerade Atlanta, Georgia, United States

 Jun 03, 1994